-- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the VDD, RESETB, XCLK, GND and SIO interface - The data interface of the TOE is made of the Contact SIO. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions.

-- The TRNG interface of the TOE is defined by DTRNG FRO and EHP DTRNG FRO libraries interface. - The Bootloader interface and the System API interface - The RSA interface of the TOE is defined by the RSA/ECC library interface (optional). - The interface to the ECC and SHA calculations is defined from the RSA/ECC library interface (optional)
+- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the VDD, RESETB, XCLK, GND, SIO and L1 and L2 interface - The data interface of the TOE is made of the Contact SIO and Contactless L1 and L2 pad. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The TRNG interface of the TOE is defined by DTRNG FRO and EHP DTRNG FRO libraries interface. - The Bootloader interface and the System API interface - The RSA interface of the TOE is defined by the RSA/ECC library interface (optional). - The interface to the ECC and SHA calculations is defined from the RSA/ECC library interface (optional)